A small magnetic impellor/rotor A larger ‘open’ impellor/rotor A larger ‘closed’ impellor/rotor

 Trip Switch?

-If a fault has been detected, the switch will trip out, turning off the connected power.
+If a fault has been detected, this switch will trip out, turning off the connected power.
 Sometimes the switch will trip even if there isn’t a fault - perhaps due to a short power-cut, or a lamp failing at the end of its life.
-Some types of RCD are “non-latching”, which means that they need to be manually turned back on (or re-set) after any power failure. © www.watergardensolutions.co.uk
+Some types of RCD are “non-latching”, which means that they need to be manually turned back on (or re-set) after any power interruption. © www.watergardensolutions.co.uk

 Fuse?©